-- salaries and related expense, including stock-based compensation; - external expenses paid to clinical trial sites, contract research organizations, laboratories, database software and consultants that conduct clinical trials;

-- expenses related to development and the production of nonclinical and clinical trial supplies, including fees paid to contract manufacturers; - expenses related to preclinical studies; - expenses related to compliance with drug development regulatory requirements; and - other allocated expenses, which include direct and allocated expenses for depreciation of equipment and other supplies.
+- salaries and related expense, including stock-based compensation; - external expenses paid to clinical trial sites, contract research organizations, laboratories, database software and consultants that conduct clinical trials; - expenses related to development and the production of nonclinical and clinical trial supplies, including fees paid to contract manufacturers; - expenses related to preclinical studies; - · expenses related to compliance with drug development regulatory requirements; and - other allocated expenses, which include direct and allocated expenses for depreciation of equipment and other supplies.

 We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we conduct our clinical studies programs, manufacturing and toxicology studies.
-Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials, additional drug manufacturing requirements, and later stage toxicology studies such as carcinogenicity studies.
-Our research and development expenses have increased period over period in each of 2021 and 2020 and we expect that our research and development expenses will increase substantially in the future.
+Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later stage clinical trials, additional drug manufacturing requirements, and later stage toxicology studies such as carcinogenicity studies.
+Our research and development expenses have increased period over period in each of 2022 and 2021 and we expect that our research and development expenses will increase in the future, including as a result of our MAESTRO-NASH Outcomes study discussed in -"Key Developments" above.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time consuming.
 The probability of success for each product candidate is affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.
 Accordingly, we may never succeed in achieving marketing approval for any of our product candidates.